SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Managing_alarm_templates/Assigning_an_alarm_template.md

 # Assigning an alarm template

-You can either assign an alarm template to an item with the Surveyor right-click menu, or in the Protocols & Templates module.
+You can either assign an alarm template to an item with the Surveyor right-click menu or in the Protocols & Templates module.

 > [!NOTE]
-> By default, elements use the alarm template \<No Monitoring>, which disables the alarm thresholds on all parameters.
+> By default, elements use the alarm template `<No Monitoring>`, which disables the alarm thresholds on all parameters.

-In the Surveyor:
+## In the Surveyor

 1. Right-click the item to which you want to assign an alarm template and click *Edit*.